scassar/nand2tetris/README.md

 ## Project 6

-Enter software!
+Enter more software!
 We pulled everything together and were required to write our own assembler for the Hack computer.
 I decided to use Python for this part of the course as its a language I had some experience in.

 **Python Assember located here: ** [py-assember](https://github.com/scassar/nand2tetris/tree/master/projects/06/py-assembler)